 The other effort survey pertains to private anglers exclusively.
-Each sample week, not including weeks that fall within red snapper seasons, a total of 1,600 Louisiana recreational saltwater fishing license holders are drawn at random for participation in the effort survey.
-Twelve hundred of the 1,600 is derived by drawing 300 licensed anglers from each of the four regions La Creel uses to generate landings estimates.
+Each sample week, not including weeks that fall within Red Snapper seasons, a total of 1,600 Louisiana recreational saltwater fishing license holders are drawn at random for participation in the effort survey.
+Twelve hundred of the 1,600 are derived by drawing 300 licensed anglers from each of the four regions La Creel uses to generate landings estimates.
 A separate random selection of 400 is made from ROLP holders.
-During red snapper seasons the number of private ROLP anglers drawn for the effort survey increases from 400 to 800.
+During Red Snapper seasons the number of private ROLP anglers drawn for the effort survey increases from 400 to 800.
 A service contracted by the Department is tasked with contacting drawn license holders to ask questions, such as basin fished in, number of trips taken, about any saltwater fishing trips they may have taken during the sample week.

-During 2020 Sample Weeks 1-26, a total of 44,400 Louisiana recreational saltwater fishing license holders were drawn, with replacement.
-Of those, a total of 22,349 (50%) completed the survey.
-The estimated number of saltwater fishing trips taken during the time period was 1.3 million.
+During 2020 Sample Weeks 27 - 52, a total of 46,800 Louisiana recreational saltwater fishing license holders were drawn, with replacement.
+Of those, a total of 23,607 (50%) completed the survey.
+The estimated number of saltwater fishing trips taken during the time period was 1.2 million.

-The iPad application used for data entry for dockside surveys was to undergo a rebuild in the spring of 2019, but was pushed back to the spring of 2020.
-The contractor hired to perform the rebuild finished their work as scheduled.
-As of now, the app is awaiting approval by the state's Office of Technology Services prior to distribution to field offices for implementation.
+The iPad application used for data entry of dockside surveys was to undergo a rebuild in the spring of 2019, but was pushed back to the spring of 2020.
+The contractor hired to perform the rebuild finished their work as scheduled and the rebuild was released to field staff in the fall of 2020.
+However, there were several issues that affected performance and reliability.
+Although the app remains on field iPads, a new contract is being developed for a vendor to provide ongoing maintenance support so faults can be corrected and improvements made as needed.
+There is no timeline for contract execution.